UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/needs_work/Resource_Allocation.md

 the request must be included; where requests are made to run jobs for longer than 3 days, it is expected:

-  - the code to be run has been optimised for Legion or Grace
+  - the code to be run has been optimised for the cluster you are running it on
   - the code to be run cannot do checkpoint/restart without major modifications.